Flood

 Sustainable Drainage In Hammersmith and Fulham

-On 28th June members of the FPS Team attended a Summer SuDs Tour with PROSPER and the Environment Agency around Hammersmith & Fulham.
+On 28th June, members of the FPS team attended a Summer SuDS Tour with PROSPER and the Environment Agency around Hammersmith and Fulham.

-Sustainable Drainage, or SuDS, is a way of managing rainfall that mimics the drainage processes found in nature and addresses the issues with conventional drainage.
+Sustainable Drainage Systems, or SuDS, is a way of managing rainfall that mimics the drainage processes found in nature and addresses the issues with conventional drainage.

-There are some sizable open spaces and parks in the borough, but because Hammersmith & Fulham is an urban region, there are a lot of impermeable surfaces as well.
-The borough also has a significant number of basement homes that are particularly vulnerable to surface water/sewer floods.
-Nearly all of the borough’s drainage infrastructure is a combined sewer system run by Thames Water.
+The borough has some sizable open spaces and parks, but as a densely-built urban area it also has substantial impermeable surface coverage.
+It contains a significant number of basement properties that are particularly vulnerable to surface water and sewer flooding.
+Nearly all of the borough’s drainage infrastructure is a combined sewer system, operated by Thames Water.

-Before the universal use of piped drainage it was common to collect and convey runoff across the land surface directly into ditches, streams and local rivers.
-With the growth of Victorian cities and the development of piped drainage, human and industrial waste, together with rainwater runoff from buildings and streets, was directed into a single underground pipe called the combined sewer.
-In periods of heavy rainfall, combined sewer overflows act as a relief valve when flows exceed sewer capacity, discharging untreated foul sewage into local watercourses.
-Many British cities and towns of Victorian age are served by combined sewers.
-Combined Sewer Overflows or (CSOs) are a profound issue causing pollution of our watercourses, and therefore incorporating SuDs is vital to reduce the overwhelm on sewers.
+Before the universal adoption of piped drainage, it was common to convey runoff across the land surface directly into ditches, streams and local rivers.
+With the growth of Victorian cities and the development of piped drainage, human and industrial waste together with rainwater runoff from buildings and streets was directed into a single underground pipe — the combined sewer.
+In periods of heavy rainfall, combined sewer overflows (CSOs) act as relief valves when flows exceed sewer capacity, discharging untreated sewage into local watercourses.
+Many British cities and towns of Victorian age are served by combined sewers, which is a significant cause of pollution in our rivers and seas.
+Incorporating SuDS is therefore vital to reduce the overwhelm on combined sewer networks.

 Conventional drainage seeks to remove runoff from development as quickly as possible.
-In contrast, SuDS slow the flow and store water in both hard and soft landscape areas, thereby reducing the impact of large volumes of polluted water flowing from development.
+In contrast, SuDS slow the flow and store water in both hard and soft landscape areas, reducing the volume and improving the quality of water flowing from development.

-It was pleasing to see the works conducted in Hammersmith & Fulham, including what (if any) maintenance has been required since installation, along with how the benefits are monitored, such that the examples can be used as a blueprint for projects nationwide.
+It was particularly useful to see the schemes delivered in Hammersmith and Fulham, including the maintenance regime since installation and how the benefits are being monitored.
+Examples like these can serve as a blueprint for SuDS implementation projects nationwide.